6 Ways to Invest Tax Efficiently

 - Be within seven years of their first commercial sale

-But the advantages of investing into EIS-eligible SMEs doesn’t stop at the headline-grabbing tax breaks.
+But the advantages of investing in EIS-eligible SMEs don’t stop at the headline-grabbing tax breaks.

 For investors looking to take part in impact-investing, supporting small businesses – particularly now, during the current Coronavirus pandemic – can also be philanthropic.